 Homoeopathic Management of Osteoporosis*

 Osteoporosis is a lifestyle disease attributable to wrong diet and medications and lack of regular physical exercise.
 Lifestyle modification helps in prevention and management of osteoporosis.
-Treatment of Osteoporosis will include a combined approach employing a combination of various prevention and treatment strategies.
+Management of Osteoporosis will include a combined approach employing a combination of various prevention and healing strategies.
 Eating well balanced diet, getting enough calcium and vitamin D, regular exercise, limiting intake of alcohol, quitting smoking and avoiding caffeine, phosphorous rich foods as fizzy drinks, aluminium utensils, possibly red meat, prolonged intake of oxytetracycline all of these are listed as stimulating calcium excretion.